scipy-lectures/scientific-python-lectures/intro/numpy/numpy.rst

       Conventions <http://www.python.org/dev/peps/pep-0257>`_ page (to manage
       help strings).

-    * Except some rare cases, write variable names and comments in english.
+    * Except some rare cases, write variable names and comments in English.

 A lot of grid-based or network-based problems can also use broadcasting.
 For instance, if we want to compute the distance from the origin of points on a 10x10 grid, we